The Complete Frontend Interview Guide: DOM, React, Next.js & State Management

 console.log("Runs when count changes");

-Gotcha: updating state inside an effect that depends on that state can cause infinite loops:
+Gotcha: Updating state inside an effect that lists that same state as a dependency causes an infinite loop.

 useEffect(() => {

-Short answer: Put the fetch in an async function with try/catch; check response.ok and throw on error.
-In React, call it from useEffect and store the result in state.
+Put the fetch inside an async function with try/catch, check response.ok, then call it from useEffect and store the result in state.

 async function fetchData() {